Last Updated on Sep 29, 2025 by Kurt Dunphy

 • Document comparison streamlines case preparation.

-• Organized dashboard and chat folders support team workflows.
+• Chat folders support team workflows.

 • Auto-generated timelines improve case and contract clarity.